-The mission of the American Indian and Alaskan Native Health Academic Concentration (AIHAC) is to provide medical students with the knowledge, experiences and resources needed to prepare them for careers focused on providing healthcare to Native populations by learning about their specific healthcare needs, cultural context in which that care is provided and how medical research may inform decisions made by healthcare personnel.
+The mission of the Program in Medicine – Transforming Indigenous Doctor Education (PRIME-TIDE) is to prepare medical students for careers focused on providing healthcare to Native populations.
+This will be accomplished by didactic and experiential training on the specific healthcare needs, cultural context in which that care is provided and how medical research may inform decisions made by healthcare personnel.

 - Learning appropriate management and treatment of diseases common in American Indian/Alaska Native (AI/AN) communities with a focus on culturally sensitive care.
 This will be accomplished by the completion of relevant didactic coursework and mentored clinical experiences in tribally operated Indian Health Service (IHS) hospitals and ambulatory clinics.

-- Understanding the historical context for community-based research with AI/AN communities through the California Native American Research Center for Health (CA-NARCH).
+- Understanding the historical context for community-based research with AI/AN communities through local, regional or national investigations.

 - Engagement in preventive medicine and public health in a tribal healthcare setting.